IRS Forms

 • Most Part II taxes do not require deposits.
 The floor stocks tax is a special case, and the repurchase of corporate stock tax is treated as a single annual payment computed on Form 7208.

-• Air and communications taxes can use an alternative deposit method tied to amounts billed or tickets sold, with a different deposit timing rule.
+• Air and communications taxes (IRS Nos.
+22, 26, 27, and 28) must use an alternative deposit method tied to amounts billed or tickets sold during the semimonthly period, not the regular method based on the date liability was incurred, with a different deposit timing rule.

 What You Need Before You Start